Funny the World...

 The Piñata Group - We were a group of five couples who met as ten single people while we were members of the Newman Club on the University of California, Berkeley, campus.
 We dated together, married within about four years of each other, and together have raised 22 children.
 We were bridesmaids and groomsmen for each other and godparents to each other's children.
 We went camping, had dinners, lived in the same neighborhood (most of us) for the kids' younger years.
 Our kids went to the same schools.
 Every New Year's Day we had a big party at which there was a piñata, which is how we came to call ourselves the Piñata Group.
 Piñatas were a part of every group gathering, even as the kids became adults (we had a piñata when the five kids born in 1966--the only year we doubled our numbers--all turned 40; there was a piñata at Jeri's wedding; there was a piñata at Bill's funeral).
 The oldest of the 22 kids is now looking at her 50th birthday in the foreseeable future, but we still call them "kids."
 Now when we get together, we have piñatas for the children of the original group.
 We have seen one divorce, the death of three children and one spouse since the 1960s.
 Some of us have traveled together all over the world, some of us lived together (platonically) for short periods.
 It's rare to have such lifelong friends, and I consider myself so fortunate.

-The original Piñata group is Walt and myself, Char and Mike, Pat and Rich, Audrey and Gene, Jeri and Bill (Bill died a few years ago and Jeri is now remarried to a man named Phil, which is very confusing), and Concetta (who has not been able to join us for things for many years, due to her MS).
+The original Piñata group is Walt and myself, Char and Mike, Pat and Rich, Audrey and Gene, Jeri and Bill (Bill died a few years ago and Jeri is now remarried to a man named Phil, which is very confusing), and Concetta (who died a few years ago).
 After our kids got into nursery school, Michèle and Richard became part of the group with their son Eric.
 Michèle died a couple of years ago.

 Phil - Jeri's husband, as of August 2008.
 Jeri and Phil have been friends since junior high school and he has lived with her in Boston for several years now.